Cong leaders remember Seshan's contribution to electoral reforms

 Congress chief spokesperson Randeep Surjewala said democracy of the country will always be proud of Seshan.
 "I wish, the tradition set by you could have been followed in these times as well through some more brave people," he said.

 "You will always be a source of inspiration to the lovers of democracy," Surjewala tweeted in Hindi.
-Several senior Congress leaders such as Punjab Chief Minister Amarinder Singh, Rajasthan Chief Minister Ashok Gehlot, Rajasthan Deputy Chief Minister Sachin Pilot, Jairam Ramesh, Jyotiraditya Scindia and Milind Deora, among others, condoled Seshan's passing away.
+Several senior Congress leaders including Rajasthan Chief Minister Ashok Gehlot, Rajasthan Deputy Chief Minister Sachin Pilot, Jairam Ramesh, Jyotiraditya Scindia and Milind Deora, among others, condoled Seshan's passing away.

+In Chandigarh, Punjab Chief Minister Amarinder Singh condoled the passing away of Seshan, saying the nation will remember him as an embodiment of fearlessness and conviction.
+Seshan's role “in bringing major electoral reforms will be remembered by generations to come,” he said in a tweet.

+“My condolences to his family & friends at this hour of grief,” he further said.
+Haryana Chief Minister Manohar Lal Khattar also condoled the demise of Seshan, saying he played an important role in strengthening the country's electoral system.

-Seshan, who ruthlessly enforced the model code of conduct and led the game-changing electoral reforms in the 1990s, died here on Sunday following a cardiac arrest.
+Seshan, who ruthlessly enforced the Model Code of Conduct and led the game-changing electoral reforms in the 1990s, died in Chennai on Sunday night following a cardiac arrest.
 He was 86.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)